tranleduy2000/javaide/README.md

 ## What does tools the project include?
 1. Javac - Java compiler
-2. Aapt - Android asset package tool
+2. Aapt - Android asset package tool: This tool is very old, so you can't build android project with android support library
 3. Dx - Dex for dalvik vm
 4. Zip Signer
 5. Apk builder

 ## How to build this source
 1. Required Android Studio 3.0 and above